Ted Mermin is the Executive Director of the Berkeley Center for Consumer Law & Economic Justice.

 Outside the law school, Ted serves as director of the California Low-Income Consumer Coalition (CLICC), a partnership of legal service providers dedicated to furthering the rights of vulnerable consumers through state and local policy advocacy.
 CLICC’s efforts have included laws to reform debt collection practices in the state, to preserve assets in the face of bank levies and wage garnishments, and to establish the revamped Department of Financial Protection and Innovation.

-Ted Mermin is the co-founder and Executive Director of the Public Good Law Center, and the Interim Executive Director of the Berkeley Center for Consumer Law & Economic Justice.
-For the past decade he has assisted local, state and federal agencies in the development and defense of innovative policies in public health and consumer law; has litigated consumer rights and public health cases in appellate and trial courts around the nation, including in the United States Supreme Court; and has written and spoken extensively on issues of free speech, preemption, tobacco control, marketing to children, deceptive advertising, and unfair competition.
+Ted also serves as executive director of the Public Good Law Center, in which guise he has, for the past decade, assisted local, state, and federal agencies in the development and defense of innovative policies in public health and consumer law; helped litigate consumer rights and public health cases in appellate and trial courts around the nation, including in the United States Supreme Court; and written and spoken extensively on issues of free speech, preemption, tobacco control, marketing to children, deceptive advertising, and unfair competition.

 J.D., UC Berkeley School of Law

 Ted Mermin is teaching the following course in Fall 2023:

 |Semester||Course Num||Course Title||Teaching Evaluations||Spring 2023||285.41 sec.
 001||Comparative Consumer Law for LL.M.s||View Teaching Evaluation||285.44 sec.
 001||Consumer Law and Economic Justice Workshop||View Teaching Evaluation||Fall 2022||285.4 sec.
 001||Consumer Protection Law||View Teaching Evaluation||Spring 2022||285.44 sec.
 001||Consumer Law and Economic Justice Workshop||View Teaching Evaluation|